-Mackenzie is originally from Pettisville, Ohio and a former student of BGSU, graduating Suma Cum Laude with a Bachelors of Science in Education.
-Mackenzie is licensed to teach middle childhood (grades 4-9) with concentration in the areas of math, science and reading.
-She is curently going through Secondary I and II credentials through the Cincinnati Montessori Secondary Teacher Education Program and is also working on her Master's degree through Xavier University.
+Miss Mackenzie is originally from Pettisville, Ohio.
+She has her Montessori credentials for Secondary I and II and her Master's of Education from Xavier University.
+She is also a former student of BGSU, graduating Suma Cum Laude with a Bachelors of Science in Education.
+As well, she is licensed to teach middle childhood (grades 4-9) with concentration in the areas of math, science and reading.
 Mackenzie says, "When I first found MSBG and learned about Montessori education, I knew it would be a great fit.
-It fit with my educational philosophy and truly seeks to educate the whole child.
+It fits with my educational philosophy and truly seeks to educate the whole child.
 It is a wonderful and positive place to work and grow as a teacher!"
-Mackenzie has one sister and enjoys reading, being outside, traveling, and being with friends.
-Before joining our staff at MSBG, Mackenzie taught at the Christian International School in Bangkok, Thailand for two years!
+In her free time, Mackenzie is very involved with Global Connections, an organization that serves the international community in BG.
+Before joining our staff at MSBG, Mackenzie taught at Bangkok Christian International School in Thailand for two years!

 MSBG truly values the curiosity and excitement children have for learning.
 In addition to our hands-on, authentic approach, MSBG offers special area programming to enrich children's experiences.
 The following teachers make it all possible: